sashkopavlenko/gcloud-logger/README.md

 ## uncaughtException and unhandledRejection handlers

-You can add following properties to your options object to log `uncaughtException` and `unhandledRejection` errors:
+You can add the following properties to your options object to log `uncaughtException` and `unhandledRejection` errors:

 ```js
 const gcloudLogger = require('gcloud-logger');